goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-24-kimchi-fried-rice.md

       Chop the kimchi and slice the green onions.
     </li>
     <li>
       Heat up a pan or wok to a medium high heat.
-When it&#8217;s getting hot, add the vegetable oil.
+When it's getting hot, add the vegetable oil.
 Add 2/3 of the green onions and stir-fry for about a minute.
     </li>
     <li>
       Add the kimchi, half of the kimchi juice, gochujang and sugar and stir-fry for another minute.